Vivienne Medrano: SpindleHorse

-On September 30, 2020, Medrano released an animated short film titled "Bad Luck Jack", based on her webcomic ZooPhobia.
+On September 30, 2020, Medrano released an animated short film titled "Bad Luck Jack", based on ZooPhobia.
 The short was nominated and won for a Ursa Major Award in the "Best Dramatic Short Work" category.
 The short was also listed as a "Recommended Anthropomorphic Dramatic Short Work" on the Ursa Major Award website.
+In September 2025, Medrano said she would like to do more with the webcomic's characters, possibly including more animated shorts and a graphic novel, the latter of which she wanted do as a college student.